06 Sep How to Start Import Export Business in Dubai

 - Being a free zone company, appoint a local distributor if you want to trade in the local UAE market.

-What is the Cost of Import-Export Business License in Dubai?
+What is the Cost of an Import-Export Business License in Dubai?

 Starting an import-export business in Dubai isn’t very expensive.
 Not many costs are involved, although, you must consider a few before applying for your import-export license.
 The first is the cost of your trade license.
 To give an example: a trading license with one visa plus the cost of an additional co-working facility would be somewhere near AED 25,500.